juancarloscp52/Entropy/README.md

 Event and timer duration can be configured from the Settings menu!

+Entropy was heavily inspired on the excellent work of pongo1231's [**Chaos Mod V**](https://github.com/gta-chaos-mod/ChaosModV) for Grand Theft Auto V!

 ## Multiplayer:
 Play Entropy with friends!
 Each random event happens around each player.
 Each connected client can configure Twitch Integrations independently and will send poll results to the server.